SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 Open the Windows `CMD` console.

-To set the path use this peace of code for any future sessions.
+To set the path use this piece of code for any future sessions.

 `setx NODE_PATH %AppData%\npm\node_modules`

-Use this peace of code to set the path for the current session.
+Use this piece of code to set the path for the current session.

 `set NODE_PATH=%AppData%\npm\node_modules`